- Silvia Pergetti

 - Research Interests

 I am a PhD candidate in Social Anthropology with a strong interest in the link between access to energy and development.
 I study people’s perceptions of schemes for the electrification of India’s Sundarbans.
-I am particularly interested in the entanglements between the material means of energy production and consumption and moral ends of development.
+I am particularly interested in the entanglements between the material means of energy production and consumption and the moral ends of development.
 My research aims to add nuance to the concept of ‘energy transition’ and the monolithic narratives through which it is often expressed.

 At the University of Edinburgh, I am a member of the Not Just Energy Futures research group.
-Currently on fieldwork.
+Currently writing up.

 2017-18: MScR Social Anthropology, University of Edinburgh

 2015-17: MSc Anthropology and Development, London School of Economics

 Prizes and Awards